 Licensing of houses in multiple occupation (HMOs)

-If you rent out a property as a house in multiple occupation (HMO) in Waltham Forest that has three storeys or more and has at least five occupiers you may require a licence from us.
+If your HMO has three storeys or more, and is occupied by least five occupiers forming two or more households, you may require a licence from us.

 - Applications must be made to Waltham Forest Council